-- 445. Plaintiffs hereby incorporate by reference all stated paragraphs. - 446.
-By reason of the aforementioned rules, regulations, acts, policies, practices, procedures, and/or customs, created, adopted, and enforced under color of state law, Defendants City, O'Reilly, Haddad, Mrowka, Kapanowski, Justin Smith, Ballard, Micallef, Matteocci, Fawaz, the AACC, Beydoun, and Haidous, along with co-conspirators Williams, Alslami, and other festival workers, volunteers, and/or security personnel, acted jointly and conspired to violate Plaintiffs' rights protected by the First, Fourth, and Fourteenth Amendments to the United States Constitution and 42 U.S.C. § 1983. - 447.
-As set forth in this Complaint, Defendants conspired to prevent Plaintiffs Acts 17, Qureshi, Wood, Rezkalla, and Ms. Mayel from engaging in their religious speech activity on June 18, 2010, at the 2010 Arab Festival. - 448.
-As set forth in this Complaint, Defendants conspired to punish Plaintiffs Acts 17, Qureshi, Wood, Rezkalla, and Ms. Mayel for engaging in their religious speech activity on June 18, 2010, at the 2010 Arab Festival.
+433. Plaintiffs hereby incorporate by reference all stated paragraphs.

-- 449. As set forth in this Complaint, Defendants conspired to have Plaintiffs Qureshi, Wood, Rezkalla, and Ms. Mayel arrested and jailed for engaging in their religious speech activity on June 18, 2010, at the 2010 Arab Festival. - 450.
-As part of the conspiracy and as set forth in this Complaint, Defendants and others working in concert with Defendants made false complaints and/or acted on those complaints to arrest Plaintiffs Qureshi, Wood, Rezkalla, and Ms. Mayel while they were engaged in constitutionally protected activity on June 18, 2010, in violation of Plaintiffs' constitutional rights. - 451.
-As set forth in this Complaint, by arresting Plaintiffs Qureshi, Wood, Rezkalla, and Ms. Mayel on June 18, 2010, Defendant police officers knowingly aided and abetted Defendant Haidous' unlawful plan "to do whatever it takes to get rid of" Plaintiffs in violation of Plaintiffs' constitutional rights. - 452.
-As set forth in this Complaint, Defendants conspired to punish Plaintiffs Acts 17, Qureshi, and Wood for publishing their 2009 YouTube videos as set forth in this Complaint. - 453.
+- 434. By reason of the aforementioned acts, policies, practices, procedures, and/or customs, created, adopted, and enforced under color of state law, Defendants City, O'Reilly, Haddad, Mrowka, Kapanowski, Smith, Ballard, Micallef, Matteocci, Fawaz, Beydoun, and Haidous, along with co-conspirators Williams, Alslami, and other festival workers, volunteers, and/or security personnel, acted jointly and conspired to violate Plaintiffs' rights protected by the First, Fourth, and Fourteenth Amendments to the United States Constitution and 42 U.S.C. § 1983. - 435.
+Defendants conspired to prevent Plaintiffs Acts 17, Qureshi, Wood, Rezkalla, and Mayel from engaging in their religious speech activity on June 18, 2010, at the 2010 Arab Festival. - 436.
+Defendants conspired to punish Plaintiffs Acts 17, Qureshi, Wood, Rezkalla, and Mayel for engaging in their religious speech activity on June 18, 2010, at the 2010 Arab Festival. - 437.
+Defendants conspired to have Plaintiffs Qureshi, Wood, Rezkalla, and Mayel arrested and jailed for engaging in their religious speech activity on June 18, 2010, at the 2010 Arab Festival. - 438.
+Defendants conspired to punish Plaintiffs Acts 17, Qureshi, and Wood for publishing their 2009 YouTube videos as set forth in this Complaint. - 439.
 As a direct and proximate result of Defendants' conspiracy to violate Plaintiffs' fundamental constitutional rights, Plaintiffs have suffered irreparable harm, including the loss of their constitutional rights, entitling them to declaratory and injunctive relief and damages.